Moultrie Technical College: History

 In the fall of 1964, the original building of Moultrie Area Vocational-Technical School was constructed at a cost of $325,000.
 The school opened its doors to 40 students, a staff of nine, and five programs of study; automotive mechanics, diesel mechanics, machine shop, drafting and design technology, and electronics.
-Mr. W. W. Hobbs was named director.
+W. W. Hobbs was named director.
 The following year, heating and air conditioning, accounting, secretarial and clerical programs were added.
 Full-time enrollment increased to 100.
 In 1966, the welding program was added, and full-time enrollment increased to 180.
 By 1969, cosmetology, practical nursing, telecommunication, and mathematics programs were added.
 At this time, full-time enrollment had increased to 280.

 Today

 In July 2015, Moultrie Technical College merged with Southwest Georgia Technical College to become the new Southern Regional Technical College.
 The combined college serves seven counties with campuses located in each area.
 These counties include Colquitt, Tift, Turner and Worth Thomas, Grady, Mitchel.
-The college’s doors now open to 4,000 students, a staff of 230 plus employees and more than 150 degree, diploma and certificate programs.
+The college's doors now open to 4,000 students, a staff of 230 plus employees and more than 150 degree, diploma and certificate programs.